Applying to work with MedPro

 How will I be compensated?

 All assignments are hourly-paid.
 Your rate of pay will depend on your specialty and experience level and the specific assignment.
-You and your recruiter will create a customized compensation package that works for you.
-If traveling away from home we can arrange corporate (MedPro-arranged) housing or provide per diem reimbursement so you can fund your own housing costs.
+You and your Placement Guide will create a customized compensation package that works for you.
+If traveling away from home, we can arrange corporate (MedPro-arranged) housing or provide per diem reimbursement so you can fund your own housing costs.

 How will I receive my pay?